-Parenting for Faith is part of The Bible Reading Fellowship, a Registered Charity (233280) This material is copyright The Bible Reading Fellowship 2018.
+The Parenting for Faith® name and logo are registered trade marks of The Bible Reading Fellowship, a Registered Charity (233280) This material is copyright The Bible Reading Fellowship 2021.
 Used and reprinted with permission. parentingforfaith.org

 Welcome to the Parenting for Faith course leader's handbook